MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 Letter Spacing
 ~~~~~~~~~~~~~~

 The inter character distance can be adjusted for each string drawing.
 By default, the inter character distance is computed from the font file metrics, considering `kerning <https://en.wikipedia.org/wiki/Kerning>`_, if the font file includes a kerning table.
-The letterSpacing drawString() parameter default value is 0 pixel, a positive/negative value will increase/reduce the inter space distance by the corresponding pixel value.
+It can be adjusted with the ``letterSpacing`` parameter of drawString().
+Its default value is 0 pixel, a positive/negative value will increase/reduce the inter space distance by the corresponding pixel value.

 |startTable|

 .. code-block:: java

 		Matrix matrix = new Matrix();

 		matrix.setTranslate(20, 60);
 		VectorGraphicsPainter.drawString(g, "Hello MicroEJ", font, 50, matrix, 0xff, BlendMode.SRC_OVER, 0);